1A3Dev/LC-LobbyImprovements/README.md

   - You can modify the blocked terms
 - Steam "Recently Played With" Integration
   - This enables the steam "recently played with" integration which allows you to view the list of people you have recently played with.
 You can access the list by opening steam then clicking [View > Players](https://i.imgur.com/Mzdrgjt.png).
-- Sort the lobby list by the player count
+- Button on the steam lobby list to sort by player count

 ### Support